mithereal/ecto-role/README.md

 we have a few different ways of looking at this:

 * Entities have roles which have permissions
-* Roles have entites and permissions
+* Roles have entities and permissions
 * Schemas have fields (row_names) and permissions
 * Permissions explain how to filter data/actions